skylime/vagrant-zone/README.md

 ## Installation

-Now this gem has NOT YET been published on [rubygems.org](https://rubygems.org/gems/vagrant-zone).
-You can install it through `vagrant plugin install vagrant-zone` to install it in a normal Vagrant environment
+Now this gem has NOT YET been published on [rubygems.org](https://rubygems.org/gems/vagrant-zones).
+You can install it through `vagrant plugin install vagrant-zones` to install it in a normal Vagrant environment

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/Makr91/vagrant-zone.
+Bug reports and pull requests are welcome on GitHub at https://github.com/Makr91/vagrant-zones.

 ## License